 Rather than purchasing extortionate posters from high street retailers, it’s always worth looking into local poster sales.
-There’s usually a poster sale somewhere on campus, which will have a wide selection, so make sure you have a browse if you walk past.
+There’s usually a poster sale somewhere on campus which will have a wide selection, so make sure you have a browse if you’re walking past.

 Lighting can be key to creating a homely atmosphere, from fairy lights to lava lamps and candles, there’s lot you can do to add ambience to your student room.
 Just check that your tenancy agreement doesn’t have anything against burning candles.

-Cushions and throws not only look nice, but they’re also practical for when you have visitors in your room – no more sitting on the floor uncomfortable.
+Cushions and throws not only look nice, but they’re also practical for when you have visitors in your room – no more sitting on the uncomfortable floor.

 When looking for student houses, make sure you ask the letting agent or landlord plenty of questions before deciding on a potential new property.

 Now you’ve settled on who you want to live with and decided on how much you’re going to spend on rent and bills; the next step is to find somewhere to live.

 It’s a good idea to have the ‘money’ chat out of the way early on.
 Here we’ve covered some ideas on how you could split bills with housemates.